 FUN FACT: While at UIUC, Lisa co-wrote the documentary, “Whatever Happened to Saturday Night,” about the rise of the mall at the expense of the downtown.
 You can still find it in the Champaign Public Library, probably on VHS.

 Nathan joined DSI as a Program Director in February of 2016.
 He brings a variety of experience and expertise in the fields of urban revitalization, economic development, transportation and urban planning.
 He has held positions in the field of planning at Washington University Medical Center Redevelopment Corporation, Illinois Department of Transportation, Colorado Center for Community Development, and Metro Transit (Bi-State Development Agency).
 Nathan’s experience includes a broad range of projects ranging in size from playgrounds to business districts to transit-oriented development.
 Nathan is accredited by the American Institute of Certified Planners (AICP) and has a Master’s Degree in Urban & Regional Planning from the University of Colorado and a Bachelor’s Degree from Murray State University.

 FUN FACT: Nathan has lived in six states and attended 11 schools.
 He has seen a lot of what works, and what doesn’t, in downtowns around the nation.

 Lyn has been working part-time for DSI for nearly a decade, contributing to nearly every facet of the organization, including membership fulfillment, event management, and grant solicitation & management.

 Shanna MacLagan, Retail & PR Coordinator

-Shanna is completing her final year at UIS with plans to pursue a public relations career in the fashion industry.
 Originally from South Africa, Shanna brings a fresh, millennial perspective to marketing the district.
-She’s started our Instagram account, FOMO Springfield and wrote our first feature-length post, about The Card*ologist, on our new website.
+In addition to spearheading retail events like First Fridays, she started our Instagram account, FOMO Springfield and kicked off our blog with the first feature-length post, about The Card*ologist, on our website.